 Early Notables of the Huttane family (pre 1700)

-Notables of this surname at this time include: Hugh Hutton, High Sheriff

-in 1505; Matthew Hutton (1597-1666), an English politician who sat in the House...
+Notables of this surname at this time include: Hugh Hutton, High Sheriff of Cumberland in 1505; Matthew Hutton (1597-1666), an English politician who sat in the House...

 Another 27 words (2 lines of text) are included under the topic Early Huttane Notables in all our PDF Extended History products and printed products wherever possible.